Pre-exposure Prophylaxis (PrEP)

 - Collaborating with the New Zealand Sexual Health Society, Medical Protection Society, clinicians, lawyers and community stakeholders to develop a document that provides medicolegal safety for all concerned parties relating to the prescribing and importation of generic medicines for use as PrEP;

-- Commissioning research to measure how many gay and bisexual men in New Zealand would be interested in using PrEP and seeking funding to combine this with existing data to model what impact PrEP could have on reducing rates of HIV infection.
-This would be used to develop a business case that shows how funding PrEP can deliver long-term savings to the health system.
+- Advocating for research to measure current PrEP knowledge, use, intention to use, and other behavioural data.
+This information will enable us to estimate how many gay and bisexual men in New Zealand would benefit from using PrEP and model what impact PrEP could have on reducing rates of HIV infection.

 Got questions about PrEP?
 We're here to help so send us your question and we'll get back to you.